-I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans (The National Communication to the UNFCCC, the National Adaptation Programme of Action (NAPA) and the National Poverty Reduction Strategy Paper (PRSP))and subject to the approval by the Adaptation Fund Board commit to implementing the to the approval by the Adaptation Fund Board, commit to implementing the project/programme in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this project/programme.
-MBENGUE Almamy Implementing Entity Coordinator - BOAD Date: August, 3 rd , 2015 Tel. +228 99 86 86 60 / 22 23 25 24 Email: ambengue@boad.org Project Contact Person: AMEGADJE Mawuli Komi Tel.: +228 90 04 62 54 Email: mawulikomi@yahoo.fr
+I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans (The National Communication to the UNFCCC, the National Adaptation Programme of Action (NAPA), and the National Poverty Reduction Strategy Paper (PRSP))and subject to the approval by the Adaptation Fund Board, commit to implementing the project/programme in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this project/programme.
+MBENGUE Almamy Bener Implementing Entity Coordinator - BOAD Date: August, 3 rd , 2015 Tel. +228 99 86 86 60 / 22 23 25 24 Email: ambengue@boad.org Project Contact Person: AMEGADJE Mawuli Komi Tel.: +228 90 04 62 54 Email: mawulikomi@yahoo.fr